conduktor/conduktor-platform/README.md

 ## Private beta limitation ⚠️ :
 * All data & settings will be lost at the end of private beta.
-* End of private beta : 1 October.
+* End of private beta : October 1st.
 * Do not run conduktor platform against critical production environments
 * No Windows support yet.